Joel-Singh/denison-snake-programming-competition/README.md

 To choose one, pass in `--evil-bot`, `--yourself`, or `--my-bot` as an option to the compiled binary.

+Evil bot will be chosen by default if no flags are passed.

 # Compilation Instructions

 For context, this project uses `cmake` and was created from the [sfml